rasoul119560/LGKAT/README.md

-# LGKAT: A novel recommender system using LightGCN and personalized Knowledge-aware Attention sub-networks
+# A novel recommender system using light graph convolutional network and personalized knowledge-aware attention sub-network

 This is our implementation for the following paper: